tytydraco/yessleep/out/I_followed_a_woman_to_a_private_pool_and_I_cant_find_the_door_PART_2.md

-“Oh, thank god,” he gasped. “ I thought I did all that mouth-to-mouth for nothing.”
+“Oh, thank god,” he said. “ I thought I did all that mouth-to-mouth for nothing.”
 Then he laughed, a hearty belly laugh.